binaryphile/docker-redmine/README.md

 To stop it, just hit Ctrl-C.

-`initialize-development.sh` creates a sqlite database and initializes it with the Redmine default data.
+`initialize.sh` creates a sqlite database and initializes it with the Redmine default data.
 You only need to do this once.
-The database is created in this directory under `./redmine-2.3-stable/db`.
+The database is created in this directory under `./2.3-stable/db`.

-`demo.sh` runs Redmine in development mode if you want to start it up again.
+`redmine.sh` runs Redmine in development mode if you want to start it up again.

 ## Getting Started with Production